-Welding is a hobby that can be rewarding, or it can even be turning into a fulfilling job if you so desire.
+Welding is a hobby that can be rewarding, or it can even be turned into a fulfilling job if you so desire.
 While there are numerous classes you can take to become certified, especially if you are thinking of making it a career, as a hobby you can get started on your own.
-(Provided you don’t mind some trial and error, and keep safely in mind at all times.)
+(Provided you don’t mind some trial and error, and keep safety in mind at all times.)

 Safety Supply Tulsa Locations.